 Make sure to keep leaves from accumulating on the lawn, especially newly seeded lawns.
 In mature lawns, feel free to return some leaves to the soil by mowing them into more delicate pieces.
 Grass clippings and finely ground leaves create a thin layer composting right there in the turf!
 Be cautious not over to apply finely ground leaves to the established turf.
 Too much can be a bad thing.

 Foundation Plants and Watering

-Check soil moisture between foundation plants and the foundation.
+You want to check soil moisture between foundation plants and the foundation.
 If that area is dry, water.

-Protect Trees for Deer
+Protect Trees from Deer

 Protect younger trees (3-inch trunk diameter or smaller) from deer damage (bucks rubbing) with trunk protectors.
 Protect deer browse susceptible plants with DeerScram / Liquid Fence / Repels All, etc. Also, consider nylon netting coverage.

 Dig, clean, and store summer bulbs (cannas, tuberous begonias, gladiolas, caladiums, etc.) in a cool dark place for replanting next year.
 Let the early light frost kill the tops, then dig and store away.

 Spray evergreens (as needed) with WiltStop for greater winter protection.
 Do this later in the fall.
 You can also spray rose canes for added winter protection.

 Late in the year, you can protect your roses after that plant has gone dormant and the soil is close to frozen.
 Reduce long branches as needed, but save severe pruning for next spring.